RaselParvejABC/math-mentor/README.md

 > - react-star-rating-component
 > - spinner-react (Beautiful Spinners!)
 > - react-router-dom
+>   - useLocation()
->   - useLocation() (After login/registration, auto redirect to preceding page!)
+>     - After login/registration, auto redirect to preceding page!
+>     - Register button on footer disappears when in Register Page!
 >   - action and useActionData (To show confirmation dialog on Data Mutation)
->   - useSubmit (To imperatively submit form; to take advantage of action feature)
+>   - useSubmit (To imperatively submit form; to take advantage of the action feature)
 >   - loader and useLoaderData